metno/S-ENDA-documentation/source/users.rst

 **Modelling & forecast data:**

 Models are often generic (for example: probabilistic), and thus their use needs to be tailored for the end user.
-Some forecasts do this by using thresholds, for example:

-* Warnings forecast.

-* Avalanche forecast.

 Consumers